MORNING SESSION: NFPA 70E: Arc Flash Awareness and Electrical Work Safety

 NOTE: This training is not intended to train employees to be electricians.
 The design, means, and methods of electricity will not be covered during the training session.
 Methods of troubleshooting controls and related equipment will not be covered.
 This training is intended for safety-related work practices when working with or near exposed energized electrical equipment.

-AFTERNOON SESSION: Lockout Tagout (LOTO) Authorized User Training
+AFTERNOON SESSION: Lockout Tagout (LOTO) Authorized Employee Training

-This course will be developed using the recommendations of ANSI Z490.1 Criteria for Accepted Practices in Safety, Health and Environmental Training and will be presented in a varied format including lecture, audiovisuals, and hands-on demonstrations.
+This course will be developed to meet the requirements of the OSHA 1910.147 regulations and will be presented in a varied format including lecture, audiovisuals, and hands-on demonstrations.

 At the completion of the course, participants will be able to: